Belarus: Disappeared protest leader detained at Ukraine border | DW | 08.09.2020

 State media says Belarusian border guards arrested Maria Kolesnikova as she attempted to leave the country "illegally."
 The opposition movement have not yet confirmed the news.

-Belarusian opposition politician Maria Kolesnikova was arrested Tuesday at the Ukraine border, state media reported.
+Belarusian opposition figure Maria Kolesnikova was arrested Tuesday at the Ukraine border, state media reported.

 Kolesnikova disappeared in Minsk on Monday after she was seenbeing bundled into a minibus.